zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 application.
 This shell module can be used for configuring itself and other nodes in the mesh network.

 The Configuration Client uses general message parameters set by ``mesh target dst`` and ``mesh target net`` to target specific nodes.
-When the Bluetooth mesh shell node is provisioned, given that the :kconfig:option:`BT_MESH_SHELL_PROV_CTX_INSTANCE` option is enabled with the shell provisioning context initialized, the Configuration Client model targets itself by default.
+When the Bluetooth mesh shell node is provisioned, given that the :kconfig:option:`CONFIG_BT_MESH_SHELL_PROV_CTX_INSTANCE` option is enabled with the shell provisioning context initialized, the Configuration Client model targets itself by default.
 Similarly, when another node has been provisioned by the Bluetooth mesh shell, the Configuration Client model targets the new node.
 In most common use-cases, the Configuration Client is depending on the provisioning features and the Configuration database to be fully functional.
 The Configuration Client always sends messages using the Device key bound to the destination address, so it will only be able to configure itself and the mesh nodes it provisioned.
 The following steps are an example of how you can set up a device to start using the Configuration Client commands:

 * Initialize the client node (``mesh init``).
 * Create the CDB (``mesh cdb create``).